maartenzam/interactive-publication/src/pages/visual-hierarchy-z-positioning.md

-But there is more than just positioning elements in the xy space.
+To create visual hierarchy, there is more than just <span class="internal-link">[positioning elements in the xy space](visual-hierarchy-x-y-positioning)</span>.
 Although paper and screen publications are by nature two dimensional displays, techniques exist to simulate depth and a third dimension in the z direction.

+## Layering

 The first technique is layering.
 Many visual design software (like GIMP, Adobe Photoshop and Illustrator) use the metaphor of layers for the management of different elements of a design.
 The main idea is that elements live in layers, and when a layer is placed on top of another layer in the interface, the elements of that layer will be drawn on top of the elements in the underlying layers.